aminekaabachi/azure-databricks-sdk-python/README.md

 A Python SDK for the [Azure Databricks REST API 2.0](https://docs.azuredatabricks.net/api/latest/index.html)

 ### Install
-This package is pip installable.
+You can install the package using pip:
 ```bash
 pip install azure-databricks-sdk-python
 ```